Alexander Held

-Gerald Alexander Held (born 19 October 1958) is a German actor.
-He is internationally best known for his historical depictions, as Walther Hewel in the 2004 film Der Untergang, Robert Mohr in the 2005 film Sophie Scholl - Die letzten Tage and as state prosecutor Siegfried Buback in the 2008 film Der Baader Meinhof Komplex.
+Gerald Alexander Held (19 October 1958 – 12 May 2026) was a German actor.
+He was internationally best-known for his depictions of people involved in recent history, as Walther Hewel in the 2004 film Der Untergang, Robert Mohr in the 2005 film Sophie Scholl – Die letzten Tage and as state prosecutor Siegfried Buback in the 2008 film Der Baader Meinhof Komplex.
+He played the head commissioner in each of two German television crime series, Stralsund and München Mord, portraying two distinctly different characters.

-Life
+Life and career

-During his school years, Held was a solo singer of the Regensburger Domspatzen, and played football for TSV 1860 München, winning five youth championships.
-He finished his acting training at the Otto Falckenberg School of the Performing Arts in Munich, and then joined the Munich Kammerspiele.
-Further engagements at the Staatsschauspiel Hannover, the Freien Volksbühne Berlin, the Theater Basel, and the Salzburg Festival followed.
+Held was born in Munich on 19 October 1958.
+His father José Held, who died in 1974, was also an actor.
+During his school years, Held was a solo singer of the Regensburger Domspatzen from 1968 to 1970.
+He played football for 1860 Munich, winning five youth championships.
+An injury prevented a professional football career.
+Held finished an acting training at the Otto Falckenberg School of the Performing Arts in Munich, and then joined the Munich Kammerspiele in 1980.
+Further engagements followed at the Staatsschauspiel Hannover, then directed by Hans Neuenfels, the Volksbühne in Berlin until 1994, the Theater Basel, and the Salzburg Festival.

+Held first appeared on television in 1974, in an episode of the Derrick crime series.
 In 1993, Held was cast by director Klaus Emmerich in Morlock in his first television film role.
-Since then he has appeared in numerous cinema and TV productions, including Steven Spielberg's Schindler's List, Marc Rothemund's Sophie Scholl – The Last Days, and Oliver Hirschbiegel's Downfall.
-In the Sat.1 series Der Bulle von Tölz with Ottfried Fischer, he played a Social Democratic Party of Germany Bundestag member, who mostly has to look after his opponents in the "Bavarian Unity Party".
+He then appeared in numerous cinema and TV productions, including Steven Spielberg's Schindler's List, Marc Rothemund's Sophie Scholl – The Last Days, and Oliver Hirschbiegel's Der Untergang) (Downfall).
+His declamation of German was unusually precise and sharp.

 In 2007, he starred alongside Iris Berben as the greedy villain Heinrich von Strahlberg in the two-part TV film Afrika, mon amour.
-In 2008, he played Alois Kugler, the opponent of Brandner Kaspar, in the film of the same name, directed by Joseph Vilsmaier.
-In 2009, he played the politically tactical abbot Kuno in the Margarethe von Trottas film Vision alongside Barbara Sukowa, Heino Ferch, and Hannah Herzsprung, and in the same year, he was seen in Sönke Wortmann's Pope Joan as the Frankish Emperor Lothar I. In 2010, he played the Attorney General Dr. Sasse alongside Ulrich Tukur in Dieter Wedel's two-part TV film Greed.
-Since 2010, he has starred in the crime series Stralsund as the head commissioner Karl Hidde.
-Since 2014, he has played the lead role of head commissioner Ludwig Schaller in the crime series München Mord.
+In 2008, he played Alois Kugler, the opponent of Brandner Kaspar, in Die Geschichte vom Brandner Kaspar, directed by Joseph Vilsmaier.
+In 2009, he played the politically tactical abbot Kuno in Margarethe von Trotta's film Vision alongside Barbara Sukowa, Heino Ferch, and Hannah Herzsprung, and the same year was seen in Sönke Wortmann's Pope Joan as the Frankish Emperor Lothar I. In 2010, he played the Attorney General Dr. Sasse alongside Ulrich Tukur in Dieter Wedel's two-part TV film Gier.

-Held's father was actor José Held, who died in 1974.
-From December 2005, Held was married to German actress Patricia Gräfin Fugger von Babenhausen (1961–2014).
+From 2010, he starred as the head police commissioner Karl Hidde in the crime series Stralsund.
+Beginning in 2014, he played the lead role of head commissioner Ludwig Schaller in the crime series München Mord.
+It earned him awards such as the Bavarian TV Award, and the jury wrote that in his role as a commissioner who takes unusual approaches and is regarded as crazy, Held portrayed him as "a level-headed, intelligent man who, at first, appears to resign himself to his fate.
+His composed demeanour gave rise to wonderfully comic moments, for which this magnificent actor barely needed to change his expression."
+He gave the two head commissioners distinctly different characters.